Stewardship

 It got us thinking, “Well, maybe there’s an opportunity here as well.
 So, we kicked that around for a while, and then, it struck me.
 That’s something that maybe the Greater Green Valley Community Foundation would get behind,” he said.
 “So, I wrote up a grant proposal and, son of a gun, we have five grand to spend on benches….”

-To read the rest of the article, use the link to the Green Valley News/NABUR website below.
+To read the article, Green Valley News/NABUR website.

 Proctor Native Plant & Pollinator Landscape